Blog Post

 Stone Hole WA9580 shows a piece of Bluestone 5,000 years before they arrived. – The Bluestone Enigma

-Discoveries at Stonehenge, including charcoal (OxA-18655) found in the Hole socket of Stone 10, dating back to 7330 – 7060 BCE, match the Mesolithic post holes’ dates, presenting significant implications for our understanding of the site’s history.
-This evidence, aligning with the era of the Mesolithic post holes, suggests that the activities at Stonehenge and its surroundings span back to much earlier than previously believed.
-However, the apparent suppression of this news from widespread media attention raises questions about the narrative being presented to the public and within educational materials.
+Discoveries at Stonehenge, including charcoal (OxA-18655) found in the Hole socket of Stone 10, dating to 7330 – 7060 BCE, match the dates of the Mesolithic post holes, with significant implications for our understanding of the site’s history.
+This evidence, dating to the Mesolithic post holes, suggests that the activities at Stonehenge and its surroundings span much earlier than previously believed.
+However, the apparent suppression of this news from widespread media coverage raises questions about the narrative presented to the public and in educational materials.

 These developments at Stonehenge and Blick Mead exemplify the dynamic nature of archaeological research and the complexities involved in interpreting and presenting the past.
 As new evidence continues to emerge, the narrative of prehistoric Britain needs to evolve accordingly, ensuring a more accurate and nuanced understanding of these ancient landscapes and their significance to human history.